ibm-cloud-docs/power-iaas/getting-started-with-spp.md

 {:delete-spp-pg}

 Go to **Shared processor pools** in the {{site.data.keyword.powerSys_notm}} user interface and click on **Pool placement groups**.
 Click on the SPP PG you want to delete to open the details page and click on the delete icon to delete the SPP PG.

+To delete an SPP PG, perform the following steps:

+1. Go to **Shared processor pools** in the {{site.data.keyword.powerSys_notm}} user interface under **Compute**.
+2. Click on **Pool placement groups** tab.
+3. Click on the group to be deleted.
+This will open up its details page.
+4. Find a delete icon in the top right of the screen and click **Delete**.

+Deleting a placement group does not delete its members or change the host they are deployed on.
+{:Note}